hmlauth/IngrediFeed/README.md

 # Recipe-App
 Make an easy choice and feel satisfied with it!
-This application calls on two APIs by querying either the ingredients in your kitchen and health restrictions or the cuisine of your choice to then deliver three recipe options.
+This application calls on two APIs by querying ingredients, health restrictions or cuisine to then deliver three recipes.
 If you love it, save it to your favorites!
 #### Video Demonstration: https://drive.google.com/file/d/1JctYqvw2sH7cRAKsuJdH4UlOtlOooZKk/view?usp=sharing
 #### Link to App: https://hmlauth.github.io/IngrediFeed/